YouTube Thumbnail Dimensions

 How to Upload a YouTube Thumbnail Image

 Setting a featured image is an extremely easy process that just takes a few clicks.
-After you’ve uploaded a video, you’ll see a series of default screenshots at the bottom of your video settings.
-To the right of the thumbnails, you’ll see a button that says “Custom Thumbnail.”
+Once you’ve uploaded your video file, you’ll see a window pop up in Youtube Studio where you can click “Upload Thumbnail.”
 Just click it and you’ll be all set to add the thumbnail of your choice from your computer.

 Once you’ve uploaded the custom image, you’ll see it preview on the top right side of the screen.
 You can change a video’s featured image at any time, even long after the video has been published.